DoggieLicc/doggie-bot/README.md

 ## Invite this bot:
 [Invite Link](https://discord.com/oauth2/authorize?client_id=930596365426360421&scope=bot&permissions=1375866285270), it's recommended to not remove any permissions, as some or all commands may stop working

+## Hosting guide (docker compose, recomended):

+1. Create a bot account in the Discord Dev portal and invite it to your server. - [Guide](https://discordpy.readthedocs.io/en/latest/discord.html)

+2. Make sure to enable member intents too. - [Example](https://discordpy.readthedocs.io/en/latest/intents.html#privileged-intents)

+3. Install Docker Engine + docker compose if you don't have it already - [Docs](https://docs.docker.com/engine/install/)

+4. Use the `docker-compose.yml` file as a template, and fill in the `BOT_TOKEN` variable with your bot token (or in a `.env` file)
+    - You must also set `OSU_CLIENT_ID`, `OSU_CLIENT_SECRET`, `UNSPLASH_API_KEY`, and `SAUCENAO_API_KEY` if you want those commands to work

+5. Use `docker compose up -d` to start the bot, and have fun!

 ## Hosting guide:

 1. Create a bot account in the Discord Dev portal and invite it to your server. - [Guide](https://discordpy.readthedocs.io/en/latest/discord.html)